Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

 The form of interaction can be further simplified if we perform a global basis rotation on the CEF basis $|\psi_{\pm}\rangle$ at each site, so that the cross-coupling term $J^{\prime12}$ can be eliminated.
-The resulting interaction is an XYZ model similar to the case of non-Kramers systems~\cite{nonkramers}
+The resulting interaction is an XYZ model

-Note that although this system lacks inversion symmetry about the bond center, intra-dimer DM interaction is still not allowed by crystalline symmetries.
-This is because that our local moments, which are subjected to strong SOC, transform differently under crystalline symmetries compared to pure spins.
-This issue will be discussed in more detail in Sec. \ref{sec:Discussions}.
+similar to the case of non-Kramers systems~\cite{nonkramers}.
+Note that although this system lacks inversion symmetry about the dimer center, intra-dimer DM interaction is still forbidden.
+The absence of the intra-dimer DM interaction is closely related to the local coordinate axes for strong SOC systems, and will be discussed in more detail in \textit{Discussion}.